RealNetworks, Inc. v. Streambox, Inc.: Background

 RealNetworks was an early innovator in streaming media, and in the late 1990s developed a paid service that allowed users to stream copyrighted audio and video files with the authorization of the copyright owners; the users would not be able to make copies of the audio and video data.
 RealNetworks used proprietary formats, including .rm ("RealMedia") for audio files, that were intended to be difficult to copy as the audio streamed by.

-Streambox was an audio/video company that responded to consumer demand for the ability to capture streaming media, like that available from the RealNetworks service, and save the resulting files to one's own computer to be played on other devices.
+Streambox was an audio/video company that responded to consumer demand for the ability to capture streaming media, like that available from the RealNetworks service, and to save the resulting files on one's own computer to be played on other devices.
 Streambox developed a product called the Streambox VCR that allowed users to copy .rm and other proprietary file types that were stored on RealNetworks servers.
 Streambox offered another product called the Ripper that converted the captured files from the RealNetworks proprietary formats into more easily used file types including .wav and .mp3.
 Streambox also offered a product called the Ferret that added a user interface to the RealNetworks platform, enabling users to manipulate the RealNetworks streams in various ways.

 RealNetworks claimed that its own service was intended to serve as a copyright protection control for the owners of music and video copyrights, and that the Streambox products circumvented that protection mechanism in violation of the Digital Millennium Copyright Act.
 RealNetworks also claimed that its own copyrights had been infringed because Streambox's services illegally altered its software.
 RealNetworks filed suit in the District Court for the Western District of Washington and sought a preliminary injunction to prohibit the distribution and use of Streambox's VCR, Ripper, and Ferret products.